 Teen Nutritional Planning is Important in Early Sobriety

 Vista Academy provides individualized nutrition plans for each student based on what they need.
-We teach students proper cooking techniques, how to balance a plate, and how to choose healthy options that will give them energy to grow into adulthood.
+We teach students life skills like proper cooking techniques, how to balance a plate, and how to choose healthy options that will give them energy to grow into adulthood.

 There are many sources of proper teen nutrition.
 Eating fruits and vegetables is a requirement, as is consuming an appropriate amount of dairy products.
 Protein is abundant in meat, fish and poultry, as is iron.
 Additionally, dark green vegetables are great sources of iron.
 Calcium comes from dairy products, along with protein.
 Good sources of fiber include whole grain breads and cereals and fruit.